Geopolitical Report ISSN 2785-2598 Volume 7 Issue 2

-Why does this matter?
-Because the so-called ‘Turkic culture’ has links to the pan-Turkist ideology that Ankara has been promoting to create a strong coalition in Eurasia united by a common cultural, historical, and linguistic background.
-The promotion of Turkic culture represents a threat for two actors hugely involved in Central Asian dynamics: Russia and China.
+The so-called ‘Turkic culture’ has links to the pan-Turkist ideology that Ankara has been promoting to create a strong coalition in Eurasia united by a common cultural, historical, and linguistic background.
+Promoting Turkic culture threatens two actors hugely involved in Central Asian dynamics: Russia and China.
 Indeed, pan-Turkism’s revival in Central and Western Asia might pose a threat to social stability and long-term security in Xinjiang (East Turkestan), the Chinese autonomous region which plays a significant role in Beijing’s Belt and Road Initiative (BRI) and where the Chinese Government fights with the local Muslim Turkic ethnic group of Uighurs.

-Even though in November 2015 Turkey and China signed in Antalya a Memorandum of Understanding to integrate the BRI with the Middle Corridor and in June 2019, the People’s Bank of China granted Ankara with 1 billion dollars of financial support, the Uighur question strongly influences Turkish public opinion also because Turkish opposition has often accused Erdogan of betraying his brothers from East Turkestan in exchange of Chinese financial support.
+Even though in November 2015, Turkey and China signed in Antalya a Memorandum of Understanding to integrate the BRI with the Middle Corridor and in June 2019, the People’s Bank of China granted Ankara 1 billion dollars of financial support, the Uighur question strongly influenced Turkish public opinion also because Turkish opposition has often accused Erdogan of betraying his brothers from East Turkestan in exchange of Chinese financial support.